 6.02 Administrators or faculty members must not take part in formal discussion or voting on the appointment, reappointment, tenure or promotion of persons related to them.

-a) A faculty member holding a term appointment with review for one year shall be notified by the Head of the Department by January 15 whether or not the appointment is likely to be renewed, and shall be notified of the final decision by March 15.
+7.01 a) A faculty member holding a pre-tenure appointment for one year shall be notified by the Head of the Department by January 15 whether or not the appointment is likely to be renewed, and shall be notified of the final decision by March 15.

-b) A faculty member holding a term appointment with review for more than one year shall be given at least twelve (12) months’ notice of a decision not to renew the appointment.
+b) A faculty member holding a pre-tenure appointment for more than one year shall be given at least twelve (12) months’ notice of a decision not to renew the appointment.

 b) A faculty member shall give notice of resignation well in advance of the date on which the resignation is to take effect.